rstojnic/lazydata/README.md

 And you are done!
 This data file is now linked to your local repository.

-### Sharing your stored files
+### Sharing your tracked files

-To access your stored files from multiple machines add a remote storage backend where they can be uploaded.
+To access your tracked files from multiple machines add a remote storage backend where they can be uploaded.
 To use S3 as a remote storage backend run:

 ```bash
 $ lazydata add-remote s3://mybucket/lazydata